eslint/eslint/docs/src/user-guide/command-line-interface.md

 #### `--no-error-on-unmatched-pattern`

 This option prevents errors when a quoted glob pattern or `--ext` is unmatched.
-This will not prevent errors when your shell can't match a glob.
+This does not prevent errors when your shell can't match a glob.

 #### `--exit-on-fatal-error`